N-body self-consistent stars-halo modeling of the Fornax dwarf galaxy: Results

-In order to compare with the mean surface density of a dark halo within a radius of the maximum circular velocity defined in the equation (1) of~\citet{H17} we compute mean surface density as a function of radius for our models:

-where $M(r)$ is the halo enclosed mass within sphere of radius $r$, and $V_{circ}$ is the circular velocity of a dark halo.
-The bottom panels of figure~\ref{Sigmas_evolution_nemo} show this mean surface density profiles.
-The vertical lines show radii of the maximum circular velocities of dark haloes for the initial state of models ($t=0$).
-These values are printed on the panels.
-And the horizontal lines show the $1\sigma$ confidence intervals for the mean surface density within the radii of the maximum circular velocities, $\Sigma_{V_{max}}$ from~\citet{H17}.
-Our $\Sigma_{V_{max}}$'s for $t=0$ are intersections of the vertical lines and the blue circle points.
-They all are inside this error bar.

-We can compare modelled velocity dispersion projected onto the line-of-sight profiles and their falcON evolution directly to the observational velocity dispersion points.
-We need to multiply projprof W.Dehnen manipulator velocity data by $V_{scale} = 2.079$ in order to convert $\sqrt{10^6 M_\odot / \mbox{kpc}}$ velocity units to $\mbox{km/s}$.
+We can compare modelled velocity dispersion projected onto the line-of-sight and averaged over the cylindrical radius of the sky plane profile and its falcON evolution directly to the observational velocity dispersion points.
+We need to multiply projprof Dehnen manipulator velocity data by $V_{\rm scale} = 2.079$ in order to convert $\sqrt{10^6 M_\odot / \mbox{kpc}}$ velocity units to $\mbox{km/s}$.

 We use $\chi^2$ test to compare our models:

 where $\sigma_l({R_{\rm obs}}^i)$ are mean modelled velocity dispersions projected to the line-of-sight over the modelled star points spaced ${R_{\rm obs}}^i$ apart the line-of-sight axe, ${\sigma_{\rm obs}}^i$ are the observational velocity dispersions at ${R_{\rm obs}}^i$ radii and ${\delta \sigma_{\rm obs}}^i$ are observational errors.